gem5bootcamp/latin-america-2024/slides/02-Using-gem5/03-traffic-generators.md

 - These components simulate memory accesses.
 They are intended to replace a processor in a system that you configure with gem5.
 - Examples of these components include `LinearGenerator` and `RandomGenerator`.

 We will see how to use `LinearGenerator` and `RandomGenerator` to stimulate a memory subsystem.
-The memory subsystem that we are going to use is going to consist of a cache hierarchy with `private l1 caches and a shared l2 cache` with one channel of `DDR3` memory.

 In the next slides we will look at `LinearGenerator` and `RandomGenerator` at a high level.
 We'll see how to write a configuration script that uses them.